Digital-Working-Group/dvoice-tracking-qc-system/README.md

     - Compares tech_ids to REDCap
         - Writes non-matches to an excel for review
     - Checks for duplicate files
-    - Checks that one 1 file exists for each id_date
+    - Checks that 1 file exists for each id_date
     - Verifies that filename and REDCap locations match
     - Writes destination paths for passed files
 4. Failure JSON files are generated and XLSX files containing information on id_date and tech_id REDCap mismatches.